karmab/kcli/doc/index.rst

 ----------

-If you dont have kvm installed on the target host, you can also use the following command to get you going ( not needed for ubuntu as it’s done when installing kcli package)
+If you dont have kvm installed on the target host, you can also use the following command to get you going

 .. code:: bash